Ednor Gardens-Lakeside, Baltimore

 Ednor Gardens-Lakeside is a large community in northeast Baltimore, Maryland.
 It is bounded by 33rd Street to the south, Hillen Road to the east, Ellerslie Avenue to the west, and Argonne Drive, The Alameda, Loch Raven Boulevard, and Roundhill Road to the north.
-Ednor Gardens was part of a large planned community that was built out from the 1920s through the 1950s by Edward Gallagher, one of Baltimore's most prolific homebuilders at the time.
+Ednor Gardens was part of a large planned community that was built out from the 1920s through the 1950s by Edward J. Gallagher, one of Baltimore's most prolific homebuilders at the time.
 It is notable among its neighbors for the quality of the homes and extensive landscaping.
 Until it was torn down in 2002, Memorial Stadium (home to the Baltimore Colts and Ravens football teams and Orioles baseball team) was located in Ednor Gardens-Lakeside.